FtZzy/vim-conf/README.md

 The [homepage](https://github.com/mhinz/vim-startify) when you launch `vim` allow to see recent files.

-I use the famous colorscheme [monokai](https://github.com/sickill/vim-monokai).
+I use the famous colorschemes [solarized](https://github.com/altercation/vim-colors-solarized) or [monokai](https://github.com/sickill/vim-monokai).
 My [airline](https://github.com/vim-airline/vim-airline)'s theme is set to _ravenpower_, among a big [choice](https://github.com/vim-airline/vim-airline-themes).

 In normal mode we get a relative position, to simplify the commands, with [number](https://github.com/myusuf3/numbers.vim).